Microsoft Office Specialist: How Do I Become Certified?

 Step 1: Obtain Basic Computer Skills

-Before becoming a certified Microsoft Office Specialist (MOS), individuals must have basic computer skills.
+Before becoming a certified Microsoft Office Specialist (MOS), individuals must obtain basic computer skills.
 MOS certification specifically requires training in Microsoft programs and operating systems.
-Students may enroll in a basic computer program, if they have little or no computer skills, or they can enroll in a program that allows them to learn a specific skill, such as how to use the Internet.
+Students may enroll in a basic computer program if they have little or no computer skills, or they can enroll in a program that allows them to learn a specific skill, such as how to use the Internet.

 Step 2: Enroll in Microsoft Office Courses